-Collection is carried out through the INE Collection Units.
-The completion of the questionnaire via the Internet is encouraged, although in any case, respondents have other response channels available (fax, post, telephone, etc.).
+Collection through questionnaires using the IRIA system is carried out using the INE Collection Units.
+Internet completion of the questionnaire is encouraged (more than 80% of questionnaires are completed this way) although other response channels are also available to informants (postal mail, telephone, fax, etc.).

 The Collection Units are responsible for the implementation of the collection, recording and cleaning of the questionnaires, as well as the telephone assistance for the resolution of queries from respondents.
-Telephone contacts with companies are also made in cases where no response is obtained within the established period or is considered insufficient or inconsistent.
+Telephone contacts with enterprises are also made in cases where no response is obtained within the established period or is considered insufficient or inconsistent.

 For the control of the field work the different situations that can be encountered during the collection of the information are taken into account.
-The company is deemed to have been effectively surveyed if it has a main activity included in the population area of study, the completed questionnaire has been obtained and the data verify the established controls of completeness and consistency.
+The enterprise is deemed to have been effectively surveyed if it has a main activity included in the population area of study, the completed questionnaire has been obtained and the data verify the established controls of completeness and consistency.